freesewing/freesewing/markdown/dev/reference/api/point/flipy/en.md

 ---
-title: flipY()
+title: Point.flipY()
 ---

+A point's `flipY()` method returns a new `Point` that mirrors the original point around the Y-value of the point you pass it.
+If you do not pass in a point, it will default to mirroring around an Y-value of zero.

 ```js
 Point point.flipY(Point mirror = false)
 ```

-Returns a new point that mirrors this point around the Y-value of the point your pass it.

-If you don't pass it a point, it will mirror around a Y-value of zero.

-### Point.flipY() example

 <Example
   part="point_flipy"
   caption="An example of the Point.flipY() method"
 />